Webist/InterServices/readme.md

 MOM Web Delivery is based on component orientation mechanism M.O.M [(Machine Object Model)](http://webist.nl/articles/machine-object-model.md).

-The MVC pattern remains same within the MOM Web Delivery.
+The MVC pattern with MOM Web Delivery remains same.
-However the relationships are based on compositional inheritance.
-Basically there is no parent-child relationship, composition only.
+However the relationships from higher level to lower layers occur accordingly with the role of the object.
+Inheritance within the delivery cycle are in the following order;
+ + Composition
+ Higher layers host an input and a handler.
+ + Association
+ Lower management layers use other management, such as services.
+ + Aggregation
+ Lower service layers own statement builders and executors.
+ + Is a (parent-child inheritance)
+ No usage in the component orientation and so the generic delivery cycle.

-An easy analogy of MVC within the MOM Web Delivery should be as follows;
+An easy analogy of MVC within the MOM Web Delivery;

-+ Controller layer represents the *Project*
++ By analogy, Controller layer is a *Project*
-+ Model layer represents the *Manager*
++ By analogy, Model layer is a *Manager*
-+ View layer represents the *Results*
++ By analogy, View layer is a *ResultSet*

 #### Controller Layer
 The controller layer is responsible for incoming HTTP requests and deliver a suitable response.